apache/activemq-artemis/docs/user-manual/en/clusters.md

   consumers have message filters (selectors) at least one of those selectors must match the message.
 Using `ON_DEMAND` is like setting the legacy `forward-when-no-consumers` parameter to `false`.

+  If this is set to `OFF_WITH_REDISTRIBUTION` then like with 'OFF' messages won't be initially routed to other nodes in the cluster.
+However, if [redistribution](#message-redistribution) is configured, it can forward messages in the normal way.
+In this way local consumers will always have priority.

   Keep in mind that this message forwarding/balancing is what we call "initial distribution."
 It is different than *redistribution* which is [discussed below](#message-redistribution).
 This distinction is